 Bitcoin differs from traditional currencies, like the U.S. dollar or British pound, in an important way — it isn’t backed by any central organization, or a physical item, like gold.

 Bitcoin doesn’t have that.
 It was created independent of any government, and remains independent.
 Its value is dictated entirely by the market for it.
 It has soared to incredible heights, but has also experienced huge price shocks, and there’s been many accusations of insider trading, price manipulation, and other dubious tactics.
-Governments have strict measures to prevent these problems in their currency — though they don’t always work — but bitcoin, being independent, can’t implement such checks.
+Governments have strict measures to prevent these problems in their currency — though they don’t always work — but Bitcoin, being independent, can’t implement such checks, and attempts at regulation are largely doomed to fail.

 Bitcoin as a transactional medium